getsentry/sentry-unity/CONTRIBUTING.md

 ## Build the project

+[Optional] The build process tries to infer the Unity version by looking up the unity-of-bugs `ProjectVersion.txt`.
+You can overwrite this behaviour by setting the `UNITY_VERSION` on the path, i.e. adding `export UNITY_VERSION=2022.3.44f1` to your .zshenv

 [Optional] You can save some time on the initial build by downloading the prebuild Native SDK artifacts from the last successful build of the `main` branch (requires [GH CLI](https://cli.github.com/) to be installed locally).

 `dotnet msbuild /t:DownloadNativeSDKs src/Sentry.Unity`